freqstart/freqstart/README.md

 If you take crypto bot trading seriously, never use a VPS with only one core.
 Freqtrade doesn't use multithreading, but with CPU-heavy strategies like NFIX, your VPS would be at almost 100% capacity every time.
 It is also recommended to add 1 CPU core per bot.
 So if you are running 3 different strategies, you should have at least 4 CPU cores to have some buffer for other system tasks.
 Additionally, install bashtop ($ sudo apt install bashtop), set the timing to 30,000ms and see how long it takes your VPS to finish calculating a new trade candle from 100% to below 20% within 10 bars (= 5 minutes) per core.
 A good benchmark for NFIX would be 2 minutes, which equals 4 bars.
 Anything higher or consistently above 90% risks losing you money or never getting a trade entry.
 Don't be too cheap on your way to the moon, or you'll probably end up in goblin town anyway.

-HostHatch (NVMe 4GB & 16GB / Hong Kong / Ubuntu LTS): [hosthatch.com](https://cloud.hosthatch.com/a/2781)
+HostHatch (NVMe 4GB & 16GB / Tokyo, Hong Kong / Ubuntu LTS): [hosthatch.com](https://cloud.hosthatch.com/a/2781)

 Vultr (Intel High Frequency 2 Core / Tokyo / Ubuntu LTS): [vultr.com](https://www.vultr.com/?ref=9122650-8H)